Bladder irritants

 - Stay at that amount for 3 days.

-- Then cut back again by 1 more cup for 3 days.
+- Then, cut back again by 1 more cup for 3 days.

 - Do this until you have gotten rid of drinking any coffee or caffeine.

-- Do not take Excedrin.
+- Do not take Excedrin®.
 It has caffeine.

-- Make sure you get plenty of fluid and exercise.
+- Getting plenty of fluid and exercise.

-- Once your symptoms get better, you can add things back in.
+- After your symptoms get better, add things back in one at a time.

 Stop or lessen your smoking

-- No amount of smoking is healthy or safe.
+- Nicotine is a bladder irritant.
+No amount of smoking is healthy or safe.

 Medicines and medical conditions